ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## pages/index.js

+The `index.js` file inside the `pages` directory is the page that is rendered when the user visits the root of your application.
+It exports a **React component** that renders the home page.

 There are three core concepts of React that you'll need to be familiar with to start building React applications.
 These are:

 * [Components](https://nextjs.org/learn/foundations/from-javascript-to-react/building-ui-with-components)
 * [Props](https://nextjs.org/learn/foundations/from-javascript-to-react/displaying-data-with-props)
 * [State](https://nextjs.org/learn/foundations/from-javascript-to-react/adding-interactivity-with-state)

+In Next.js, a **page** is a React Component exported from a .js, .jsx, .ts, or .tsx file in the `pages` directory.
+Each page is associated with a route based on its file name.

+thus, `index.js` is a **page** and `index.module.css` is a **module**.

+Next.js supports pages with [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes.
+For example, if you create a file called `pages/posts/[id].js`, then it will be accessible at `posts/1`, `posts/2`, etc.

 ```js